voscarmv/videocourse-api/README.md

-# vercel_serverless
+# Videocourse API
-Template for Vercel Serverless Express server
+API for the videocourse platform